-Within fifteen (15) calendar days of receiving any lawfully prescribed medications, Respondent shall notify the Board or its designee of the: issuing practitioner's name, address, and telephone number; medication name, strength, and quantity; and issuing pharmacy name, address, and telephone number.
+Within 15 calendar days of receiving any lawfully prescribed medications, Respondent shall notify the Board or its designee of the: issuing practitioner's name, address, and telephone number; medication name, strength, and quantity; and issuing pharmacy name, address, and telephone number.

-- 2. ALCOHOL ABSTAIN FROM USE.
-Respondent shall abstain completely from the use of products or beverages containing alcohol. - days of the effective date of this Decision, Respondent shall enroll in a professionalism program, that meets the requirements of Title 16, California Code of Regulations (CCR) section 1358.1.
+- 2. ALCOHOL ABSTAIN FROM USE, Respondent shall abstain completely from the use of products or beverages containing alcohol. - 3.
+PROFESSIONALISM PROGRAM (ETHICS COURSE).
+Within 60 calendar days of the effective date of this Decision, Respondent shall enroll in a professionalism program, that meets the requirements of Title 16, California Code of Regulations (CCR) section 1358.1.
 Respondent shall participate in and successfully complete that program.
 Respondent shall provide any information and documents that the program may deem pertinent.
-Respondent shall successfully complete the classroom component of the program not later than six (6) months after Respondent's initial enrollment, and the longitudinal component of the program not later than the time specified by the program, but no later than one (1) year after attending the classroom component.
+Respondent shall successfully complete the classroom component of the program not later than six (6) months after Réspondent's initial enrollment, and the longitudinal component of the program not later than the time specified by the program, but no later than one (1) year after attending the classroom component.
 The professionalism program shall be at Respondent's expense and shall be in addition to the Continuing Medical Education (CME) requirements for renewal of licensure.